-Aulane Mpouli is a student-athlete at Eastern Washington University.
-She is majoring in Chemistry and plans on specializing in Analytical Chemistry.
-Her research interests include analytics, biological chemistry, and catalysis.
-Aulane is currently working on a biochemical research project analyzing the successful ways in which the substrate Inosine Triphosphate (ITP) binds to the enzyme Inosine Triphosphatase in order for it to perform its enzymatic function and prevent the accumulation and over concentration of ITP, an intermediate in the formation of Purines which help make up DNA.
+Aulane Mpouli graduated from Eastern Washington University in spring 2021 with a bachelor's degree in chemistry.
+Her research interests include analytics, biological chemistry, and catalysis, and at EWU, Aulane worked on a biochemical research project analyzing the successful ways in which the substrate Inosine Triphosphate (ITP) binds to the enzyme Inosine Triphosphatase in order for it to perform its enzymatic function and prevent the accumulation and over concentration of ITP, an intermediate in the formation of Purines which help make up DNA.
 The accumulation of ITP could cause mutations in the DNA causing cancers and other detrimental effects to the body.
 Aulane also works as a Teacher’s Assistant for the Quantitative Analysis, BioChem for Health Sciences, and General Chemistry courses where she grades lab reports, prepares unknowns for students, and helps with calculations and clarifications.
 In the summer of 2020, Aulane conducted further research as an EWU McNair Scholar under the mentorship of Dr. Yao Houndonougbo Associate Professor of Chemistry at EWU.

 Mpouli received her Associate’s Degree in Chemistry at Green River College (Auburn, WA) as a high school student.
 During her free time she likes to shop online, spend time with her two younger brothers or go on a run.
-She has participated in Track and Field for 11 years and is a Hepthathlete on Eastern Washington University’s Track and Field team.
-As of Spring 2020 with the quarantine, she discovered a new passion in baking.
+She participated in Track and Field for most of her high school and undergraduate years and was a Hepthathlete on Eastern Washington University’s Track and Field team, but in Spring 2020, with the quarantine, she discovered a new passion in baking.
 Aulane enjoys traveling around the world, discovering new people, places, and cultures.
 Places she has visited include: New York, Montreal, London, Paris, and Puerto Rico.
 Her favorite destination was London where she lived for one year and had a view of the Windsor Castle right outside her window.
 Aulane is a very driven young woman who is dedicated to her craft and living her best life.

-For graduate school, she was accepted into the PhD Program in Chemistry at Ohio State University, the PhD Program in Chemistry at the University of Utah, the PhD Program in Chemistry at the University of California San Diego, and the PhD Program in Chemistry at Duke University, where she plans to attend in Fall 2021.
+For graduate school, she was accepted into the PhD Program in Chemistry at Ohio State University, the PhD Program in Chemistry at the University of Utah, the PhD Program in Chemistry at the University of California San Diego, and the PhD Program in Chemistry at Duke University, where she began attending in Fall 2021.

 2020 McNair Faculty Research Mentor: Dr. Yao Houndonougbo